Puppies and Stairs: When is it Safe? (Breeder Advice)

 Anatomy plays a crucial role, and it’s important to note that a Sarplaninac puppy and a Dachshund puppy cannot be placed in the same class when it comes to stairs and joints.

-Such a puppy already carries enough “burden on their back” when it comes to their skeletal structure, and going up and down stairs would be a challenge.
+This puppy already carries enough “burden on their back” when it comes to their skeletal structure, and going up and down stairs would be a challenge.

 It would be like a noose around their neck.